Currency markets brace for US inflation data

 PHOTO

-Currency markets were in a holding pattern on Tuesday ahead of U.S. inflation data - important for Federal Reserve policy expectations - with traders' caution capping the pound's gains after UK jobs data and the Australian dollar's losses.
+TOKYO/LONDON - Currency markets were in a holding pattern on Tuesday, with traders' reluctance to make large bets ahead of U.S. inflation data - important for Federal Reserve policy expectations - capping moves after UK jobs data and an Australian rate cut.

 A moderate reading on U.S. price pressures could cement bets for a Fed rate reduction next month, which increased after last week's soft payrolls data.

-But if signs emerge that U.S. President Donald Trump's tariffs are stoking inflation, that could pressure the central bank to stay on hold, though the bar for that is higher.
+But if signs emerge that U.S. President Donald Trump's tariffs are stoking inflation, that could pressure the central bank to stay on hold.
 That in turn would fuel further tensions with Trump, who has urged the Fed to cut rates.

-Economists polled by Reuters expect core CPI to have risen 0.3% in July, pushing the annual rate higher to 3%, and traders currently put the odds of a quarter-point rate cut on September 17 at about 89%, and are fully pricing two such cuts by year end.
+Economists polled by Reuters expect core CPI to have risen 0.3% in July, pushing the annual rate higher to 3%, and traders currently put the odds of a quarter-point rate cut on September 17 at about 89%.

-"The $1 million question for the market (is) does CPI today matter for the Fed in September and beyond," said Kenneth Broux, head of corporate research FX and rates at Societe Generale.

-He said given market pricing, "it's a big ask for today’s CPI and the one next month to challenge the dovish set-up".

-Sterling was among the bigger movers, up 0.2% on the dollar at $1.3460 after data that showed Britain's jobs market weakened further, albeit more slowly, while wage growth stayed strong - the latter underscoring why the Bank of England is so cautious about cutting interest rates.
+Sterling was also steady at $1.3434, little moved by data that showed Britain's jobs market weakened further, albeit more slowly, while wage growth stayed strong - the latter underscoring why the Bank of England is so cautious about cutting interest rates.

-The numbers ought not to cause the Bank of England to accelerate the speed of its rate cuts.
-The BoE cut rates only last week in a tight 5-4 vote.
+The numbers seem unlikely to change expectations for the BoE, which cut rates only last week in a tight 5-4 vote.

 Sanjay Raja, chief UK economist at Deutsche Bank, said there were "marginal positives" in the data and there was nothing to suggest labour market loosening was accelerating, but he added "we aren't out of the woods yet".